PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Numerical Study

 PCA-QS is applied with a retention rate of $\delta = 0.05$, using quantile binning over several principal components.
 SRS selects samples uniformly without regard to structure.
 We compare both sampling strategies using geometric and probabilistic distance metrics.
 Technical details of the PCA-QS stratification procedure are provided in the Supplementary material.

 \paragraph{Quantitative Comparison of Covariance and Distributional Distances}

-We compare the performance of \textit{PCA-QS} and \textit{SRS} across different numbers of retained principal components: 3, 5, 10, and a dynamic choice based on preserving 70\% of cumulative variance.
+We compare the performance of \textit{PCA-based Quantile Sampling (PCA-QS)} and \textit{Simple Random Sampling (SRS)} across different numbers of retained principal components: 3, 5, 10, and a dynamic choice based on preserving 70\% of cumulative variance.
 Each sampling method produces a reduced dataset, which is evaluated against the original data using similarity metrics such as covariance fidelity, KL divergence, and Wasserstein distance.
 Results are averaged over 1,000 replications for each configuration to ensure statistical stability.